algorni/iot-edge-config-deploy/README.md

 Disclaimer
 ----------

 This sample is provided as it is.
+It is not intended as production grade code.
+Feel free to take this code and change for your own specific use case and do not forget to send me a feedback at

+algorni@microsoft.com or here in git hub!